jullanggit/atem/README.md

 - remove_then_add: first remove then add items
 - items_separator: The separator to use when filling in the <items> in format commands.
 Defaults to space
 ### Implemented Managers
-Can be found in [atem-managers](https://github.com/jullanggit/atem-managers)
+Can be found in [my atem configs](https://github.com/jullanggit/atem-configs)

 ## Configs
 - Each machine has a "root" config file, found at machines/{machine name}.toml